MattDawson2020/MattDawson2020/README.md

 ## 🎯  My Current Goal?
-- I'm currently working on: learning the fundamentals of computer science, focussing on Data Structures & Algorithms
+- I'm currently working on: learning Docker & Kubernetes to be able to reliably deploy the applciations I can already build

 ## ⚡  What Inspired me?